CGCL-codes/GraphInstruct/README.md

 ## Dataset Generation and Evaluation

-As a dymamic dataset, GraphInstruct can be generated from scratch and used for evaluation with following steps:
+As a dynamic dataset, GraphInstruct can be generated from scratch and used for evaluation with the following steps:

 ### Environment Install